 - Heat Input – The amount of fuel the heater can consume per hour

 - Heat Output – Measures how much heat or other energy an appliance or electric fireplace is generating — very useful when determining if a unit heater can heat a living space

 Finally, we should keep in mind another measurement — Watts or Wattage.
 A watt is a measure of power or the rate of energy consumption by an electrical device when it is in operation.
 It is calculated by multiplying the voltage x amperes.

 How many BTUs are needed?

-BTUs are an important factor when selecting an electric fireplace, space heater, electric heater, HVAC, air conditioners, electric garage heater, electric space heater, or another unit that is a heating or cooling system for a home and comfort zone.
+BTUs are an important factor when selecting an electric fireplace for the bedroom, space heater, electric heater, HVAC, air conditioner, electric garage heater, electric space heater, or another unit that is a heating or cooling system for a home and comfort zone.
 It’s an important factor not only for warmth and safety, but it could impact your utility bills.
 As it relates to electric fireplaces, MagikFlame has a useful utility bill cost calculator tool that could help identify energy savings and costs associated with operating an electric fireplace or space heater of your choosing.

 After identifying the square footage, consult a BTU chart or calculator (Calculator.net has a BTU calculator) that breaks down the amount of heating or power needed to keep a cozy and comfortable living space.